pluralsight/guides/draft/front-end-javascript/javascript-closures/article.md

 myCounter.decrement(2);
 ```

 For sure, when just one function is being returned, it can also be wrapped into an object, but there is no need for that.
 If more than one function are being returned, they must be wrapped into an object, like in the example above.
-We could also have functions inside of the `counter` functions which we didn't want to expose to the global (outer) scope.
+We could also have functions inside of the `counter` functions which we don't want to expose to the global (outer) scope.
 For instance, we could have a "private" function for logging the `currentValue`:

 ```JavaScript
 function counter(initValue) {